 Holding rank as an NCO (Non Commissioned Officer) in the CCF is a privilege open only to Sixth Formers and offers a broad experience of how to take charge of juniors in a responsible and caring way.

-The William Jones Debating Society, a student-led organisation, offers students the opportunity to present papers to their peers on issues of interest to them, and provides them with valuable experience in chairing discussions.
+The William Jones Debating Society, a student-led organisation, offers students the opportunity to debate contentious issues with their peers and provide them with valuable experience in chairing discussions.